vinaydhegde/testdriven-site/_posts/2017-06-20-02-part3-update-docker.markdown

 share: true
 ---

-In this lesson, we'll update Docker locally and on AWS, since we've been working outside of Docker this entire part thus far...
+In this last lesson, we'll update Docker locally and on AWS, since we've been working outside of Docker this entire part thus far...

 ---